DeadMansChest/DMCWO/README.md

 * Harfatus for the lua hook
 * IMFDB and Payday Wikia for weapon names and attachments I couldn't ID
 * /k/ anon for semi-solidifiying some of the attachment names
-  > Anon: Low Profile Suppressor might be a gemtec halo with a different attachment system but idk im getting buttflustered with you lol
-  > Me: tfw we've been pretty much on the same page as to what the IRL counterparts are
-  > Me: I'm in pain (from laughing)
-  > Anon: I hate you, anon wants recognition for his internet fu ;_;
 * DMC for tweaking and testing and tweaking and testing all the gun/attachment stats to meta levels
   * Also not me for buying a tablet and spending time on that drawing porn instead of updating this mod
 * My Steam friends for being my guinea pigs for pre-release testing (0.1a)